 Another of the ghosts is a Canadian airman who fell to his death from one of the upper windows of the hotel during World War II.
 After his untimely demise, he took up residence at the hotel as a non-paying guest.

-Other ghosts include a man known as One Eyed Jack, who is often seen wearing a 16-17th century red coat, carrying a pistol, in the bottom bar of the pub.
-He’s joined by a grumpy old man, also regularly seen in the bottom bar, and by a young boy from Victorian times who was trampled to death by horses who is regularly seen in the top bar.
+Other ghosts include a man known as One Eyed Jack, who is often seen wearing a 16-17th century red coat and carrying a pistol, in the bottom bar of the pub.
+He’s joined by a grumpy old man, also regularly seen in the bottom bar, and by a young boy from Victorian times who was trampled to death by horses who are regularly seen in the top bar.

 Roman soldiers have also been seen in the cellar of the hotel, which is where dead criminals used to be stored as a temporary measure until their relatives came to identify them.

 We went to our room; The Minster Suite, on the top floor and unpacked.
 I decided to head straight out and explore ‘’The Shambles’’ street, which was just across the road.
 Sarah chose to just stay in and rest.
 We’d go to the Shambles again the next day to do some shopping and look around.

 Within a few minutes of my leaving the Inn, heading away, I received a rather panicked text from Sarah.

 ‘’Swear to God I’m sure I just saw a woman in a white nightdress in the bedroom!!!!!!!!
 Faaaaaarrrrkkkkk creepy!!!!’’

 I returned to the hotel soon after and Sarah gave me a good detailed run-down of her experience.

 I consider her reaction to this incident very out of character for her, and I know she wouldn’t make things up.
 Being a mental health professional; rational and sensible thinking is ingrained through years of training and experience.
 Here is her description of events.
 I felt it needed to be documented.